15 Side Hustles for Writers to Make Extra Money

 Looking for more ways to make money?
 See our list of 150+ side hustle ideas.

 1. Freelance Writing

 One of the most popular ways for writers to make extra money is through freelance writing.
 Freelance writing gigs can involve writing articles for blogs, websites, magazines, and more.
-If you’re a good writer and have a knack for research, you can easily find work as a freelance writer.
+If you’re a good writer and have a knack for research, you can easily find work with this writing side hustle.

-Some freelance writers take a generalized approach and write on just about any topic, while others choose to specialize in a specific topic or niche.
-For example, there are freelance writers who specialize in writing about health, fitness, and nutrition.
+Some freelance writers take a generalized approach and write on just about any topic, while others specialize in a specific topic or niche.
+For example, some freelance writers specialize in writing about health, fitness, and nutrition.
 Others may choose to write about business, finance, or technology.

 Taking a specialized approach is the best way to maximize your income since you’ll be able to establish yourself as an authority in your niche.

 The income potential is also very attractive.
-According to ZipRecruiter, the average freelance writer makes $66,935 per year or $32 per hour.
-When you’re getting started, you may need to take some lower-paying freelance writing jobs for beginners to gain some experience.
-But with a little bit of patience, the income potential is excellent.
+According to ZipRecruiter, the average freelance writer makes $66,690 per year or $33 per hour.
+When you’re getting started, you may need to take some lower-paying freelance writing jobs for beginners to gain experience.
+But with a bit of patience, the income potential is excellent.

 Want to learn more about getting started?
 Freelance Writing 101 by Brad Merrill is an excellent resource for anyone who wants to become a freelance writer.

 Technical writing is another great option if you’re looking for ways to make extra cash as a writer.
 Technical writers create user manuals, how-to guides, and other documentation for products and services.